emqx/blog/en/202005/mqtt-client-tools.md

-## Mosquito CLI
+## Mosquitto CLI

 ### Introduction to client

 Mosquitto is an open-sourced (EPL/EDL license) message broker.
 Mosquitto provides two command-line MQTT client tools, [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html) and [mosquitto_sub](https://mosquitto.org/man/mosquitto_sub-1.html)  by default after installation.

-Mosquito CLI has multiple configuration options, supports connections through TLS certificate and a proxy server, supports debug mode, and can get more detailed message information in debug mode.
+Mosquitto CLI has multiple configuration options, supports connections through TLS certificate and a proxy server, supports debug mode, and can get more detailed message information in debug mode.

 It is also very easy to use, only needs to provide a few parameters in the default usage environment to use: